ajgorhoe/iglibcontainer/README.md

 This repository is automatically cloned when you run *PrepareIglLib.bat*.

 ## About the Legacy IGLib Container Repository

-Copyright (c) Igor Grešovnik
+© Copyright Igor Grešovnik.

-See LICENSE.md at https://github.com/ajgorhoe/iglibcontainer
+See [LICENSE.md](https://github.com/ajgorhoe/iglibcontainer/blob/master/LICENSE.md) ([local version](./LICENSE.md)) for license information.

-## Other:
+## Other

-Please refer to the licences contained in specific repositories for conditions of use.
+Please refer to the licenses contained in specific nested repositories for conditions of use.
 Also note that software depends on a number of external libraries with their own licenses.